CAC – Climate Action Campaign

 Congratulations to all of us who over the years have put our hearts and UU based values into stewarding our HUUF campus relative to native landscaping and organic gardens; creating and fostering wildlife habitats; promoting water conservation; recycling and composting; and the many energy saving initiatives for all our buildings such as the solar panels, the EV charger, the switch to LED light bulbs, low flush toilets, auto light switches, the Wisconsin mound, and the many others too numerous to mention here.

-This was national interdenominational competition sponsored by the Interfaith Power and Light (https://www.interfaithpowerandlight.org) which has 22.000 plus member congregations across the country.
+This was a national interdenominational competition, sponsored by the Interfaith Power and Light which has 22.000 plus member congregations across the country.
 The organization, based in Oakland, supports affiliates and individuals across the country in faith-based climate action.
 As the words of the song written by Shoshana Meira Friedman, “The tide is rising.
 And so are we”…..(and)…..
 “This is where we are called to be.” strongly resonate within us, we are called to continue collaborating with our community allies to aspire and strive to be worthy stewards of the sacred land of the Wiyot on which we are privileged to be located.

 HUUF is a member congregation of CIPL, a network of almost 700 congregations of all faiths committed to addressing climate change as a moral issue.
+Click Here to receive the IPL newsletter.
+Being a member congregation, HUUF’s website is also listed on the CIPL website

 Humboldt County Supervisors